saroj-regmi/Drawable/README.md

 # Drawable
-It is a fun little game developed in Mern stack.
+It is a fun little game developed in javascript.